Unbelievable Truth: History

-The band reunited for a one-off concert in Oxford to support tsunami victims on 19 February 2005.
-In May 2007, Unbelievable Truth, as a three piece ensemble, played an acoustic set at the closing night of the Oxford venue, The Zodiac, before a summer refit.
+Unbelievable Truth reunited for a one-off concert in Oxford to support tsunami victims on 19 February 2005.
+In May 2007, the band, as a three-piece ensemble, played an acoustic set at the closing night of Oxford venue The Zodiac, before a summer refit.

 In 2007, former frontman Yorke completed his first solo effort with the help of ex-bandmates Powell and Moulster.
 The album Simple was released on 14 July 2008.